alipzsh/knowledge-base/into html tags.md

   - `<a href="{}"></a>`
   - `src` in `<iframe>`

+- there should be HTML rendering for an html payload: this is why innerHTML is a sink but innerTEXT is not.

 EX:

 - `<>` encoded --> add a new attribute that creates a scriptable context: `" autofocus onfocus=alert(document.domain) x="`